Stonewall, Louisiana: History

 Stonewall remained a dairy and farming community until the 1960s when people began to realize its proximity to Shreveport, its friendly industries people and its progressive educational system.
 The town would soon become a bedroom community to Shreveport.

 Stonewall is located on a modern four lane highway, Highway 171 in North DeSoto Parish, and only six miles from Shreveport.
 Interstate 49 is located approximately a mile and a half east of the Stonewall city limits.
 Highway 171 was first graveled in 1916 and ran from Shreveport to Mansfield.
 It was built partially by convict labor.
 The road was paved in the 1930s.

 During 1971, a group of Stonewall citizens met and petitioned the Governor to incorporate Stonewall as a village.
 The town was incorporated July 12, 1972.
 Mr. Bob Midyett was appointed by the Governor to be the first Mayor of Stonewall.
 Aldermen were: Bobby Dyson, Gerald Holmes, and Charles Scott.
 Tax Collector A. L. Bice, Street Commissioner was Curtis McCune Jr., City Marshall was Elmo Smith, Attorney was Charles Scott and Town Clerk was Dudley Glenn.
 Stonewall was declared a Town by the Governor of Louisiana July 1983.

 The first official election was in the spring of 1974.
 Curtis L. McCune Jr., was elected Mayor and all other elected officials remained the same.

 The Town Meetings were first held at the First National Bank building in Stonewall.
 Later they were moved to the school cafeteria to have more room.
 In December 1974, the Cox & Hall building was purchased and remodeled for the Town Hall.
 This was later sold to the DeSoto Parish Library and is presently being used for that purpose.
 The present Town Hall, located approximately one-fourth mile north of the first Town Hall, was purchased in July 1983.
 It has served at various times as the Fire Department Office, Voting Polls, Town Hall, and General Meeting Place for the citizens of Stonewall.
 Part of the Town Hall is being used by the DeSoto Parish Sheriff's Office as a Substation.
 This Substation is the first of its kind in DeSoto Parish.
 The Sheriff's Substation opened Tuesday, March 14, 1995.

 Stonewall grew from 532 population in 1972 to over 1,000 in 1983.
-As of May 1995, the population was 1,500.
+In May 1995, the population was 1,500.
 1998's population was 1626 and as of the 2010 census the population was 1,814.